Great Activities to Enjoy Thanksgiving in Washington DC

-Get into the Washington Christmas Spirit
+Get Into the Washington Christmas Spirit

 Some of you may think that it’s too early, but really, when isn’t there a right time for Christmas lights and holiday music?